August 2021: Due to the public health risks of Covid-19, the preserves are closed until further notice.

-The 535-acre Bouverie Preserve in Glen Ellen’s Valley of the Moon in Sonoma County, is home to diverse native ecosystems including oak woodlands, mixed evergreen forests, riparian, chaparral and grasslands.
+The 535-acre Bouverie Preserve near Glen Ellen, California, is home to diverse native ecosystems including oak woodlands, mixed evergreen forests, riparian woodlands, chaparral and grasslands.

-Throughout the year, the preserve hosts numerous education programs that serve thousands of kids and adults every year.
-Programs include Guided Nature Walks, a Backyard Naturalist Series and its well-regarded elementary school education program.
-These programs are inspired by David Bouverie, who donated the property to Audubon Canyon Ranch in 1979.
-Mr. Bouverie was enthusiastic about ACR’s education programs and wanted his lands to be used to educate and inspire children.
+In the fall and spring, Bouverie Preserve hosts its well-regarded elementary school education program, which serves thousands of schoolchilden every year.
+These programs were inspired by David Bouverie, who was enthusiastic about ACR’s education programs and wanted his lands to be used to educate and inspire children.

-Bouverie Preserve’s numerous conservation science and habitat restoration projects are focused on grasslands, vernal pools, wildflowers and amphibians.
-The preserve is open to the public on selected Saturdays in the spring and fall.
+Bouverie Preserve’s numerous conservation science and habitat restoration projects focus on grasslands, vernal pools, wildflowers and amphibians.